hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## A new style of note taking
+* Adding a high level view of just definitions and connections

 ## Stress
+* Breathe
 * Mental fatigue is caused by stress
 * Stay low, steely and calm
 * Don't be committed or invested or emotional